maxwowo/examplar/server/README.md

+# Endpoints

+You can access the Examplar server endpoints by connecting to http://165.227.98.117:8080.

 # Setting up

 There are many ways to run the Examplar server. **If you plan to run the Examplar server using Docker**, make sure to complete the [Docker post-installation steps](https://docs.docker.com/install/linux/linux-postinstall/).
 This includes creating a Docker group using `$ sudo groupadd docker`, then adding the current user into the Docker group using `$ sudo usermod -aG docker $USER`, finally logging out then back in or running `$ newgrp docker` on Linux to activate the changes to groups.
 If this step wasn't done properly, the generated migration files would be read-only because of Docker permission shenanigans.